openvinotoolkit/openvino/docs/dev/ci/github_actions/runners.md

 * [GitHub Actions Runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners) - runners provided and managed by GitHub
 * [Self-hosted Runners](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) - runners created and managed by the OpenVINO CI team and linked to the OpenVINO repositories

-The machines are specified for each job using the `runs-on` key.
+The runners are specified for each job using the `runs-on` key.

 An example `Build` job from the `linux.yml` workflow:
 ```yaml